enemonsieur/offis_repo/PROJECTS/Videos Tiktok.md

 #
 If you're learning a language on your own, you are probably doing this thing we learn in classroom.
 I call it: dispersion learning.
 And it isn't helping you.

 Think about your Spanish or German classes: You had to learn at the same time the alphabet, study some texts, do tons of grammar, and little to no speaking.
-All of those skills are pretty though and you also need the constant surveillance of the professor just to follow along.
+All of those skills are pretty though and you need the blueprint of the classroom just to follow along.

-But when you're own your own, no one is gonna make you do 5 grammar exercises per day.
+But when you're own your own, no one's gonna come with a plan for you.
+You have to organize your sessions between 5 grammar exercises,, then revising words using an app, then learning to speak, and so on and the SECOND, you feel tired...
+You'll throw that damn plan in the trash. , make you do 5 grammar exercises per day.
 The more you try to do everything, like having 2 dictionnary, 3 grammar books, 5 apps, the harder it becomes to motivate yourself!

 But you have the advantage of focusing on ONE single aspect. nailing it down and movign on.
 For example, I'm studying japanese rn.
 I exclusively learn to use new words in multiple context which mean: I hardly care about listening, grammar, and even learning kanjis.
 I simply just add and learn new words in mulitple context over and over again.
 There's zero decision making involve, and I've been steadily progressing over the month.